delta10/kubernetes-performance/README.md

 # Kubernetes performance

-This tool can be used to measure a Kubernetes cluster for performance.
+This tool can be used to measure the performance of a Kubernetes cluster.
 It provides features to measure the following metrics:

 - Control plane: measure API-responsiveness and pod startup time.
 - Workers: measure performance of CPU, memory, network, local disks and persistent volumes.